EN | |

 Learn about Day Surgery

-Day surgery allows the patient being admitted to the centre for preoperational evaluation, surgery, postoperative care, recovery, and discharged home the same day.
+Day surgery allows the patient being admitted to the centre for preoperational evaluation, surgery, postoperative care, recovery, and discharged on the same day.
 It is often referred to as ambulatory surgery or outpatient surgery.

 Up to June 2023, our centre has served over 9,400 cases of intermediate and minor operations according to our internal record.